heinwessels/DwarfsOfLight/README.md

 - **Global Texture Pool:** If possible entities should share textures (e.g. floor/wall tiles).
 Therefore, I implemented a texture pool from a `std::unordered_map` located in the `Render System`, with the `texture_path` as key and a texture-wrapper class as element.
 Each time a texture is requested it checks if it's in the texture pool.
 If it's not, then it creates a new entry with that path as key and loads the texture into `VRAM` (I think).
 This way a `Renderable Component` only needs to know it's texture's path and location on that texture (using index and number of row/columns), while the `system` handles the rest, which is true ECS design philosophy.
 - **Occupancy Map:** In this game entity's proximity to one another is required often (collision, attack, reproduce, etc), and checking every entity each time in each system will become a lot of processing.
 Therefore, I implemented an occupancy map that stores a `std::list` or raw pointers to all entities on that specific tile. this makes it easier to all entities in a close region.
 A better way in the future could be to use a `quad_tree`.

+---
+## Optimizations Done

+The optimization strategy is to implement the code so that it works well while keeping performance in mind, but not doing any optmizing.
+Then, if a certain system is starting to take too much time, run `kcachegrind` and determine which aspect of that system is the problem.
+Only then optimize.

+### Light System
+This is probably the largest load on the software.
+Running `kcachegrind` during this [commit](https://github.com/heinwessels/DwarfsOfLight/commit/899be58b134c4c1bf4eac7628c63089466bd259d) shows that `LightMap::zero` (35%) and `LightMap::operator+=` (30%) is the largest influences on the lighting system.
+Therefore I will do the following:
+- Changed `LightMap::zero` to use `fill` instead of a `for-loop`, this changed the usage to 30%.
+- `Lightmap` operations is the bottleneck because it was assumed every lightsource could possibly illuminate the entire map.
+This means for a `100x100` sized map it would require 10000 copy and 10000 zero operations for **every** lightsource.
+This was changed to only copy and zero a small range that the lights *could* illuminate, where the majority would be a `≈30` tiles for `Mushrooms` light.
+This took `LightMap` operations (zero and add) from being 70% of a global light update to 6%!
+- **(TODO)** A bigger effect would be to add a flag to light components to calculate them by tile.
+This means looping over all tiles, only ray-trace light from the first *by-tile* lightsource it finds.
+- Lastly, reduce the amount of rays to trace, although the actual ray-tracing algorithm does is only about 15% of time used.
+  - The number of rays to emit will depend on how far the light will travel.
+This will ensure a small enough arc-step is used to light up all tiles far away.
+I found 200 rays at 15 blocks distance works well, which means I need an arclength of`(2π/200)*15 ≈	0.5 blocks`.
+This only increased the speed by about 4%.

+---
 ## Detailed Descriptions

 ### Lighting Simulation